SUIIAO/suiiao.github.io/index.md

 ## About Me

-I am a Data Scientist on the Launch Eval DS team at Waymo in Mountain View, CA, where I report to [Maria Terres](https://www.linkedin.com/in/maria-terres/).
+I am a Data Scientist on the Launch Eval DS team at Waymo in Mountain View, CA, where I report to [Qiaochu Li](https://www.linkedin.com/in/qiaochu-li/).
 I graduated with a Ph.D. in the [Graduate Group in Biostatistics](https://biostatistics.ucdavis.edu/) at the [University of California, Davis](https://www.ucdavis.edu/), advised by Professor [Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/) in 2025.
 Prior to my doctoral studies, I earned my M.S. in Applied Statistics from the [University of Michigan, Ann Arbor](https://umich.edu/) in 2020 and my B.S. in Mathematics and Applied Mathematics from the [Sun Yat-sen University](https://www.sysu.edu.cn/) in 2018.

 ## Work Experience